ccustine/alpaca/readme.md

 1. `aws configure`
 Then add the Access Key ID, Secret Key, and us-east-1 as default region
 2. `aws ecr get-login`
-Then cut off the "-e none" from the end of the command and copy the resulting ocmmand to clipboard
+Then cut off the "-e none" from the end of the command and copy the resulting oc command to clipboard
 3. Paste the resulting command and run it
 4. `aws ecr list-images --repository-name eurotech/ec-api` to verify docker is connected